jemcafe/sl/README.md

 $ node app
 ```

-When the app runs an output file is created with all the files in the correct order.
+When the app runs, an output file is created with all the files in the correct order.

 ## Run Tests